 PK-6th grades are self-contained classrooms.
-Our 7th & 8th grade, or Jr. High, students are on a block schedule and receive instruction from two separate teachers based on subject.
-As part of the St. Rita School mission, we ensure high levels of learning for all students.
-The following details our curriculum programs.
+Our 7th & 8th grade, or Jr. High, students are on a block schedule and receive instruction from four separate teachers based on subject.
 All students attend weekly special area classes that consist of: Art, Music, Computer, Spanish, and Physical Education.

-Daily Writer’s Workshop: Built on the best practices and proven framework of writing instruction, we immerse our students in powerful daily units of study based on the research of Lucy Calkins.
-We engage our students in daily writing about real and imagined experiences and events using effective technique, well-chosen details, and well-structured event sequence.
+Built on the best practices and proven framework of writing instruction, we immerse our students in powerful daily units of study based on the research of Lucy Calkins.
+We engage our students in daily writing about real and imaged experiences and events using effective technique, well chosen details, and well structured event sequence.

-Phonics Dance: Our Pre-K - 2nd grade students participate in daily Phonics Dance, a researched based/brain based program designed to provide a daily spiral approach to phonics.
+Our Pre-K-2nd grade students participate in daily Phonics Dance, a researched based/brain based program designed to provide a daily spiral approach to phonics.
 Children are introduced to community learning by using movement, chants, and rhymes to become familiar with the variant sounds that are part of our language.

 We recognize that all students learn in different ways.
 For all subjects, especially Reading and Math, learning skills and standards are assessed before and during the learning process in order to determine appropriate instructional needs for each student.
 Also, teachers learn and take into consideration each student’s learning style(s) in order to differentiate instruction.